WintersLt/fss16ppp/code/8/README.md

 ###2.
 Dealing with corner cases in NSGA-2 non-dominated sort

 Our implementation worked well with binary domination + cuboid sort based selection and we got expected results.
-However, in the cdom based selection, we were getting incoherent result which were widely different from those seen in bdom case.
-On further investigation, we found that - sometimes, the numeber of individuals across all frotiers returned by non\_dominated\_sort() function is less than the number of individuals in the population sent as input to the function.
+However, in the cdom based selection, we were getting incoherent results which were widely different from those seen in bdom case.
+On further investigation, we found that - sometimes, the number of individuals across all frontiers returned by fast\_non\_dominated\_sort() function is less than the number of individuals in the population sent as input to the function.

 In one extreme case, we got lesser number of individuals than the `retain_size` parameter value and our program terminated.

 This was happening because, in the `fast_non_dominated_sort` pseudocode above, it is implicitly assumed that the ranks will be consecutive.
 In other words, the algorithm assumes that every consecutive numbered frontier will have atleast one individual.
-This was not the case in our counter example and hence the algorthm failed when it found an empty frontier before processing all the points in the population.
+This was not the case in our counter example and hence the algorithm failed when it found an empty frontier before processing all the points in the population.
 This case crept up only in cdom variant and not in bdom.
 This is primarily because of the nature of cdom.

 - If _a_ dominates _b_, and _b_ dominates _c_, it doesn't necesserily mean that _a_ dominates _c_.
 It is not transitive.
 - For each pair of candidate solutions _a_ and _b_, with real numbered values for objectives, it is extremely likely that _a_ dominates _b_ or _b_ dominates _a_ in case of cdom.
-However, in bdom, it is quite possible that non of them dominate each other.
-This leads to less crowded, and possobly empty frontiers.
+However, in bdom, it is quite possible that none of them dominate each other.
+This leads to less crowded, and possobly empty frontiers in case of cdom.

 We modified the algorithm as follows: